 Why Drivers Leave

-Truck Driver Retention experts at Strategic Programs have been industry leaders in gaining employee insight, and no area is more important than understanding why drivers leave.
+Truck Driver Retention experts at People Element have been industry leaders in gaining employee insight, and no area is more important than understanding why drivers leave.
 While lacking satisfaction with compensation is an obvious reason for driver turnover, there are other reasons drivers may choose to quit.
 19% of Respondents surveyed cited scheduling reasons including home time and hours worked.
 17% of workers left a company due to management or environmental reasons like politics, leadership, and recognition.
 15% of drivers expressed dissatisfaction with the routes themselves, including dispatch and equipment issues.
 13% of drivers left due to issues with policies, communication, or training needs.